spark-jobserver/spark-jobserver/README.md

 | client        | The client to authenticate against.        | yes       |
 | clientSecret  | An according client secret, if it exists.  | no        |

-For better performance, authentication requests against Keycloak are cached locally.
+For better performance, authentication requests against Keycloak can be cached locally.

 The Keycloak authenticator is able to perform fine-grained [user authorization](#user-authorization).
 Permissions are extracted from the provided client's roles.
 Each client role that matches a known permission is added to the